hfcRed/Among-Us-Follower/README.md

 ## Support

-If you encounter any problems or need help with the package dont hesitate to shoot me a message on Discord:
+If you encounter any problems or need help with the package dont hesitate to shoot me a message on Discord: hfcRed
-Red#1832

 ## License